 Baton: more ceremonial than anything else, this gold-tipped wooden stick is about a foot long.
 Though it could be used as a weapon, Sgt.
 Slaughter would likely break it when doing so, which is why he mostly uses it as a prop while acting as GI Joe's drill instructor.

 Knife: since you never know when you'll need to cut something (or someone), Sgt.
 Slaughter always carries a knife in the field.
 Made from Incredible (40) m.s. metals, his blade lets him hack through items of like strength, and allows him to inflict Edged Attack damage in melee.

 Guns: one of many skills that Sgt.
 Slaughter picked up in his own boot camp, this talent represents his ability to wield firearms effectively.
-Whether carrying be a standard, semi-automatic, or fully automatic rifle or pistol, Sgt.
+Whether he's carrying a standard, semi-automatic, or fully automatic rifle or pistol, Sgt.
 Slaughter may fire it at a +1 CS to his Agility.

 Martial Arts types B and C: tough as nails, the Sarge can throw down with the best of them.
 In personal combat, he can attempt unarmed attacks (punches, head butts, etc.), dodges, grapples, and escapes as though the applicable ability score was +1 CS higher than is listed above.

 Military / United States: the source of all his other skills, this 'background' talent describes Sgt.
 Slaughter's inherent love for the military life, allowing him an innate understanding of military protocols and procedures, not to mention numerous free military contacts.

 Survival: in addition to his supreme abilities as a drill instructor, the Sarge is also a survival instructor.
 He is capable of assembling enough food, water, and shelter to get by in almost any climate, under any conditions, for as long as is necessary.